Evaluating Local Explanations using White-box Models: Methodology

-We are interested in comparing different techniques based on their similarity to the ground truth across all datasets.
-Let $d_i$ be the $i$-th dataset ($i=1, ..., T$) where $T$ is the total number of datasets.
-Suppose $R^{i}_{f, g} = \{r_{x_k,f, g}| k=1, ..., m\}$ is obtained by applying Algorithm \ref{alg:approach} for $m$ test instances in the $i$-th dataset.
-For dataset $i$, the median value of $R^{i}_{f, g}$ scores from each explanation technique is calculated, and techniques are then ranked in a descending using this value for model $f$.
-In simpler terms, the techniques that generate higher median rank correlation values will be ranked lower in the $i$-th dataset when explaining model $f$.
-The overall ranks for each technique are the average ranks over $T$ datasets and therefore explanation techniques with a lower average ranks outperform the techniques with a higher average ranks for model $f$.
+In general, we are interested in comparing different explanation techniques based on their similarity to the aLOR scores extracted from a white-box model $f$ across several datasets.
+Let $d_i$ be the $i$th dataset of $T$ datasets.
+Suppose we obtain $R^{i}_{f, g} = \{r_{x_n,f, g}| n=1, ..., N_i\}$ by applying Algorithm \ref{alg:approach} to $N_i$ test instances of the $i$th dataset for each explanation technique $g$.
+The average value of $R^{i}_{f, g}$ can be seen as a measure of how accurate the explanation technique $g$ is with respect to the aLOR scores.
+Needless to say, the higher the average values of $R_{f, g}$ are, the more accurate are the explanations $g$ when explaining model $f$.